stfc/PSycloneBench/benchmarks/nemo/tracer_advection/original/README.md

 * tra_adv_omp_cpu_levels - version transformed by PSyclone for OpenMP threading on CPU parallelising loops over the k-domain.
-* tra_adv_omp_cpu        - version transformed by PSyclone for OpenMP threading on CPU parallelising all loops.
+* tra_adv_omp_cpu        - version transformed by PSyclone for OpenMP threading on CPU parallelising the outermost loop that is parallelisable.
 * tra_adv_omp_gpu        - version transformed by PSyclone for OpenMP offload to GPU.